How to find government subcontracting work: 7 practical sources

 If your company is both women-owned and service-disabled veteran-owned, hiring you lets the prime check two boxes at once: WOSB goal and SDVOSB goal.
 You’re twice as valuable as a non-certified sub doing the same work.
 That’s not an exaggeration — it’s how the math works in FAR 52.219-9, where a subcontractor certified in multiple socioeconomic categories counts toward each applicable goal simultaneously.

-If you qualify for any certifications and haven’t applied yet, you’re leaving leverage on the table.
+If you qualify for any certifications and haven’t applied yet, you’re leaving a practical advantage on the table.
 The applications are free and the certification guide covers each program’s eligibility requirements.

 The six-month reality check